Discover the high Andes and the Rainbow Mountain

 Yes.
 Walking sticks are always helpful to trekkers, especially if is raining along the trek.
 Using walking sticks can help take the pressure off your knees while doing some portion of the trek.
 Plus they will help you get up the mountain as well.

-In case you have extra luggage which you not need to bring to the trail all the hotels in Cusco has storage where you can leave your luggage completely free, if you will change your hotel after the trek we have available our storage in Machu Picchu by Locals office, get more info with from our office team.
+In case you have extra luggage that you do not need to bring to the trail, all the hotels in Cusco have storage where you can leave your luggage completely free.
+If you will change your hotel after the trek, we have available our storage in Machu Picchu by Locals office.
+Get more info from our office team.

 From: USD 280.00 per person